Chapter 5.1 LXQt Panel¶

 - System Statistics

-To turn off searching in the menu uncheck the Filter menu entries and Show matching entries checkbox.
+To turn off searching in the menu uncheck the Filter menu entries checkbox.
+To turn off showing matching items directly in top layer of the menu uncheck the Show matching entries checkbox.
 Leave both of these checked to allow searching.
 To set the most number of search results in the menu change the Maximum visible items field.
 To change how wide each search result can be change the Max. item width field.
 To not hide what section of the menu everyone has Hide menu entries while searching checkbox.
-To not clear your search upon opening the menu again uncheck the Clear search upon showing menu checkbox.
+To not clear your search upon reopening the menu uncheck the Clear search upon showing menu checkbox.

-To customize the desktop switcher right click on the desktop switcher Gear button.
+To customize the desktop switcher right click on the desktop switcher three dots button.
 To change the number of rows on your desktop change the Number of rows field.
 To change how desktops are labeled change the Desktop Labels field.
+To only show the current desktop check the Show only active desktop checkbox.
 To change the name of each desktop enter a name under Desktop Names.or press the

 To move an item in quick launch to the right right click on the icon and selecton the menu.
 To move an item in quick launch to the left right click on the icon and select .
 To remove an item from quicklaunch right click on the icon .
 To add an item to quick launch click and drag it down from the main menu.

-To change options for your task manager or taskbar open the panel configuration dialog select Task manager (taskbar) and click the gear button.
+To change options for your task manager or taskbar open the panel configuration dialog select Task manager (taskbar) and click the three dots button.
 The checkbox for Show only windows from desktop will only show windows from a certain desktop and will have a drop down that will default to the current desktop but can also be shown.
 To hide windows on a different screen check the Show only windows from panel’s screen checkbox.
 To have the taskbar only show minimized windows check the Show only minimized windows.
 To raise minimized windows on your current desktop check the Raise minimized windows on current desktop checkbox.
 To close windows on a middle click check the checkbox Close on middle-click.
 To cycle windows by scrolling with the mousewheel check the Cycle windows on wheel scrolling checkbox.
 The Window grouping checkbox will group multiple windows of the same program into a group of windows.
 The checkbox for Show popup on mouse hover will allow you to hover the mouse over the window group to show them off.
+If you want all windows of the same program next to each other check the Put buttons of the same class next to each other checkbox.

 To change the look of your taskbar in the same window as above the appearance section the Button style menu will change whether to show only the icon or the icon only for only the icons.
 To show window and the text label of the program . will work best with a panel aligned to the left or right side of your screen.
 To have only the text on your taskbar and no icons select .
 To change the maximum width of a button change the Maximum button width which is measured in pixels to how wide on maximum a button could be.
 To change how high a button will be when a panel is vertical change the Maximum button height field.
 To reset your changes to this window press the Reset button.

 The settings for removable media is able to be opened up is right click the applet When a device is connected you can select and , , or .
-If you want to reset the setting for this press the Reset button.from
+If you want to reset the setting for this press the Reset button.
+To change what to do when the eject button is pressed on optical drives change the When eject button is pressed menu.from

 To configure the volume applet right click on the volume applet and select Device to control box.
-To change what you use as your mixer type the command in the External Mixer field.
 To switch to changing sound settings for only ALSA press the ALSA button.
 To switch back to changing pulse audio settings press the PulseAudio button.
 To toggle muting on middle clicking check the Mute on middle click checkbox.
 To toggle having to click to bring up the volume applet check the Show on mouse click checkbox.
 To allow your volume in software to be over 100 percent check the Allow volume beyond 100% checkbox however this will cause distortion.
 To always show notification on volume changes check the Always notify about volume changes checkbox.
-To change how what percentage your volume meter changes use the Volume adjust step field..
+To notify about volume changes via keyboard check the Notify about volume changes with keyboard checkbox.
+To change how what percentage your volume meter changes use the Volume adjust step field.
+To change what you use as your mixer type the command in the External Mixer field..
 To change which audio output to have the applet control change the dropdown at the bottom of the

-To change the settings on your clock right click on the clock and then Format drop down menu allows you to change how the clock shows.
+To change the settings on your clock right click on the clock and then Display format tab.
+The Format drop down menu allows you to change how the clock shows.
 To select a short format allows you to have a preselected short format which shows a 12 hour format and am just telling you what time it is.
 Selecting long from the menu will show you the time with seconds and the time zone.
 To have a customizable clock message select custom and then checkboxes to show seconds, pad the hours with zeros or to use a 12 hour format.
 The Time zone checkbox will show your your time zone.
 The Position drop down says where to put the time zone on the clock.
 The Format field changes how the time zone is displayed on your clock.
 To change how the date appears change the Format field..
-The
+To change settings on how your clock shows stuff use the

 To show the date on the clock check the Date checkbox.
 To change where the date appears change the Position drop down menu.To further customize your panel select from the Format drop down.
 To show the year press the Show year checkbox.
 To show what day of the week it is check the Show day of week checkbox.
 To make the day two digits check the Pad day with zero checkbox.
 To not abbreviate the months and days of week check the Long month and day of week names checkbox.
 To reset your changes to the clock press the Reset button.

-To add a second panel right click on the panel andand a new panel will be created with the dialog to customize your second panel.
+To add two or more panels right click on the panel andand a new panel will be created with the dialog to customize your second panel.
 To remove a panel right click on the panel and select and you will be asked if you really want to do this as it can’t be undone.
 To then make your new panel useful you will need to add widgets which you will need to see the above section.

 The Color picker is shows what color something is on your screen usually useful for web developers.
 To get a color off the screen press the color dropper button and your mouse will turn into crosshair and then left click on what you want to take the color.
 Then a numeric field to the right of the dropper will appear with the color in a numeric field to the right.

 To use your sensors widgets which you would have to add manually as shown above.
 A sensor bar will appear with as many sensors as on your panel.
-To view the temp as a number mouse over the sensor bar to see what your temperature is in a number.
+To view the temp as a number mouse over the sensor bar to see what your temperature is in a number in the Cur field.
+Also shown on mouseover is the Crit field shows the temperature the sensor should not read above without overheating.

 To customize the sensors right click on the sensors applet Update interval(seconds) field lets you choose how often in seconds to update the sensors.
 The Temperature bar width field shows how wide to make the bar for your sensors.
 The Temperature scale field lets you select Celsius or Fahrenheit for your sensors.
 The checkbox Warning about high temperature puts a warning if your temperature gets too high.
-The Crit field shows the temperature your CPU should not reach.
 If you want to reset your settings press the Reset button..
 The

 The Sensors tab provides settings for each individual sensor on your processor.
 To enable/disable each sensor press to the Enabled checkbox for each sensor.
 The Label shows a label for each sensor.
 The Color column shows the color for the bar to appear in the panel and you can bring up a dialog to change color by left clicking on the button.
 To switch to a different chip to set the sensors for change the Detected chips menu.